-Secure Your Data Like You Secure Your Cargo: Part 1
+Secure Your Data Like You Secure Your Cargo Part 1: Isolation

 You never throw incompatible cargo together arbitrarily.
 You wouldn’t mix food and fuel in the same container.
 You wouldn’t co-mingle delicate electronics and heavy steel plates.